Teaching Assistant Visa Sponsorship Jobs in Missouri

 Which visa types are most common for teaching assistant roles in Missouri?

-Graduate teaching assistants at Missouri universities most commonly hold J-1 Exchange Visitor visas or F-1 student visas with OPT or CPT authorization.
-For full-time or staff-level teaching assistant positions, H-1B is the typical sponsorship path, though it requires the role to qualify as a specialty occupation.
-Some university-affiliated positions may also use J-1 status under the research scholar or professor categories.
+Graduate teaching assistants at Missouri universities most commonly hold J-1 visa Exchange Visitor visas or F-1 student visas with OPT or CPT authorization.
+For full-time or staff-level teaching assistant positions, H-1B visa is the typical sponsorship path, though it requires the role to qualify as a specialty occupation.
+Some university-affiliated positions may also use J-1 visa status under the research scholar or professor categories.

 Which cities in Missouri have the most teaching assistant sponsorship opportunities?